 This is especially true for products that your customers will be using regularly.

-For example, maybe one of your products is deodorant.
-This is a regularly used product so having easy to use packaging that also looks great is essential.
+For example, maybe your product is a deodorant.
+This is a regularly used item so having packaging that also looks great is essential.

-Your branding needs to also take into account your packaging in other areas of your business.
+Your branding also needs to take into account that your packaging will be used in other areas of your business.